 Ransom decisions are made under pressure with no practice

-When ransomware hits, leadership faces pay-or-don't-pay decisions with legal, financial, and reputational implications.
-Most teams have never rehearsed this under realistic conditions.
+When ransomware hits, leadership faces pay-or-don't-pay decisions with legal, financial, and reputational consequences.
+Most teams have never rehearsed the call.

 The Problem

-When ransomware hits, leadership faces pay-or-don't-pay decisions with legal, financial, and reputational implications.
-Most teams have never rehearsed this under realistic conditions.
+When ransomware hits, leadership faces pay-or-don't-pay decisions with legal, financial, and reputational consequences.
+Most teams have never rehearsed the call.

 Teams assume backups work and recovery takes hours.
-Tabletop exercises expose the gap between assumed and actual recovery capabilities before it matters.
+A tabletop exposes the gap between assumed and actual recovery capability before it matters.

-Reporting obligations, FBI coordination, and regulatory disclosure timelines add complexity that most teams discover mid-incident instead of practicing in advance.
+Reporting obligations, FBI coordination, and disclosure timelines add complexity that most teams discover mid-incident.

 Scenarios present realistic ransom demands with escalating pressure, forcing leadership to practice the pay-or-restore decision with legal, financial, and reputational context.